microsoft/PSRule/docs/keywords/PSRule/en-US/about_PSRule_Keywords.md

 If **any** of the values match the field value then `Within` returns `$True`, otherwise `$False`.

 When `-Not` is used, if any of the values match the field value with `Within` return `$False`, otherwise `$True`.

+When `-Like` is used, the field value is matched against one or more wildcard expressions.

 ### AllOf